kamilazdybal/ulb-atm-phd/python-for-PhD/generate-tex-files/README.md

 ## File generation with only a bash script

-Here is a template of a `.bash` script to `touch` files.
+Here is a template of a `.bash` script to `touch` files just in case you have something unique that needs to be populated by hand.

-No need to run this with the above Python scripts, since they will generate the files anyway if they don't yet exist.
+Note: No need to `touch` files with the above Python scripts, since Python will generate the files anyway if they don't yet exist.

 ```
 #!/bin/bash